 Always disconnect power before working on or near a unit.
-Use appropriate lockout tagout procedures to prevent accidental power up.
+Lock and tag the disconnect switch or breaker to prevent accidental power up.

 When servicing the unit, motor may be hot enough to cause pain or injury.
 Allow motor to cool before servicing.